Serialization in the cloud: SharedContract vs. SharedType

 Our O/C mapper is designed not only to enable persistence (and performance), but also to ease the setup of transient computations to be run over the cloud.

-As far persistence is concerned, you really want to go for a SharedContract approach, otherwise data migration from old .NET types to new .NET types is going to heavily mess-up your design through the massive violation of the DRY principle (you would typically need to have old and new types side by side).
+A****s far persistence is concerned, you really want to go for a SharedContract approach, otherwise data migration from old .NET types to new .NET types is going to heavily mess-up your design through the massive violation of the DRY principle (Don’t Repeat Yourself, you would typically need to have old and new types side by side).

 Then, for transient computations, SharedType is a much friendlier approach.
 Indeed, why should you care about data schema and versioning, if you can just discard old data, and re-generate them as part of your migration?
 That’s going to be a lot easier, but outdated data are considered as expendable here.